The Beginner’s Guide to Email Design With Examples

 But, you cannot add an image and call it a day.
 A good email design considers everything, such as image file type, the load time of the images, accessibility, and types of images to add.

-• If you use static imagery, PNG and JPEG are the best formats.
+• If you use static images, PNG and JPEG are the best formats.

 • For animated images, we recommend using GIFs or APNGs.

-Images play a huge role in deciding the size of the email.
+Images form a major chunk of the total email size.
 So, try to keep their size as low as possible by compressing them.
 You can use design softwares like Adobe Photoshop or online free tools such as TinyPNG and TinyJPG to reduce the image size.

 Iconography